 The following is a synopsis of big game regulations.
 Other rules applicable to big game hunting may be found in other sections of this handbook.
 Big game regulations are also available on gfp.sd.gov

 Tag Definitions

 Any Deer - whitetail or mule deer buck, doe or fawn.
+Any Whitetail Deer - whitetail only buck, doe or fawn.
+Any Elk - elk bull, cow or calf.

 Antlerless Deer/Elk - deer/elk of either sex without visible antler.